CUBRID/cubrid-manual/en/sql/query/json_table.rst

 JSON_TABLE
 *********************************

-**JSON_TABLE** facilitates transforming jsons into a table-like structures that can be queried similarly as regular tables.
+**JSON_TABLE** facilitates transforming jsons into a table-like structures \
+\that can be queried similarly as regular tables.
+The transformation generates a single row or multiple rows, by expanding for \
+\example the elements of a JSON_ARRAY.
   The transformation generates a single row or multiple rows, by expanding for example the elements of a JSON_ARRAY.

 The full syntax of **JSON_TABLE**: